Jon Berti Player Props: Marlins vs. Giants

 Jon Berti At The Plate

-- Berti is hitting .240 with a double, a home run and two walks.
+- Berti is batting .226 with a double, a home run and two walks.

+- He has hit a long ball in one of 17 games, and in 1.8% of his plate appearances.

-- In two games this year, Berti has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In three games this season (17.6%), Berti has picked up an RBI, including two games with multiple runs batted in.

-- In five of 16 games this season, he has scored, including multiple runs once.
+- He has scored at least one run five times this season (29.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.